 While many people are familiar with these accounts, many are not.
 So, even if you’ve never heard of self-directed plans and are seeking knowledge, you’ve landed on the right page.
 Those who know about self-direction may also not yet fully grasp the large variety of assets available in these plans—and this article is meant to enlighten any investor on the potential these plans present.

 The typical IRA is administered by investing houses or brokerage firms—that generally limit your investments to the more traditional options that they sell.
-However, self-directed IRA custodians do not sell investments or provide financial advice.
+However, self-directed IRA custodians and administrators do not sell investments or provide financial advice.
 Their purpose is to ensure the administrative details of your accounts operate within compliance of IRS rules and regulations.
 Account owners are responsible for identifying their own investments—and work with the self-directed administrator to acquire these assets with their funds.

 You can acquire assets such as stocks, bonds, CDs or mutual funds in self-directed accounts and many people do.
 But again, the biggest draw for investors that self-direct is the large number of different assets permissible in these plans.
 The list of alternative investments is actually so vast the IRS does not provide one.
 Instead, they offer a short list of prohibited investments: insurance contracts and collectibles.
 Beyond that, the sky may very well be your limit provided your choices fall within compliance of IRS standards.

 - Real estate (single and multi-family homes, condos, vacation rentals, commercial property, tax liens and certificates)

 - Private lending (notes and mortgages)

 - Single-member LLC (also known as a checkbook IRA)